bitmakerla/estela/docs/bitmaker_cloud/api/local.md

 a local registry.
 Feel free to modify any files to fit your needs and propose your changes to expand the compatibility of Bitmaker Cloud with other platforms.

+We recommend using the provided [helm chart]({% link bitmaker_cloud/api/helm.md %}) for a more seamless deployment.

 To run the Bitmaker Cloud API in a local environment, we use Minikube as a cluster for Kubernetes.
 - The database for Django API is configured as a Docker service.
 - In local we use a local registry setting as a Docker service. (*in production we use AWS ECR*)

 If this is the first time you build the app, take the following steps:

 - Create a `Makefile` using the `Makefile.example` file in `bitmaker-api/`.
+Edit the following variable:
+  - **\<REGISTRY_HOST\>**: If you use a registry service like AWS ECR, you need to use your AWS registry host here.
-Set the value of the `REPOSITORY` variable to your registry host.
-In case you want to use a local registry, use a placeholder for this value (e.g., `192.168.49.1`), continue with the other steps and later check that the registry host is correct.
+            If you plan to use the local registry, use a placeholder for this value (e.g., `192.168.49.1`), continue with the other steps and later check that the registry host is correct.

 - Start the Minikube cluster and the database container.
   ```bash
   $ make start
   ```

-- Edit _config/kubernetes/bitmaker-api-services.yaml_ and set the IP address of the database endpoint to the IP address you get after running the following command:
+- Edit `config/kubernetes/bitmaker-api-services.yaml` and set the IP address of the database endpoint to the IP address you get after running the following command:
   ```bash
   $ minikube ssh 'grep host.minikube.internal /etc/hosts | cut -f1'
   # 192.168.49.1 -> This IP could change
   ```
+  Make sure that the **MINIKUBE_REGISTRY_HOST** IP in your `Makefile` is the same as this value, keeping the port `5000` as it is specified for the local registry service (e.g., `192.168.49.1:5000`).
+Projects deployed in local will be kept there and not pushed to AWS ECR or other services you may be using.

-  If you use a local registry host, you should verify that the registry host IP and the IP you got in this step are the same.
+  If you use the local registry as you **REGISTRY_HOST**, you should verify that the registry host IP and the IP you got in this step are the same.
-  Then, apply the _bitmaker-api-services.yaml_ file:
+  Then, apply the `bitmaker-api-services.yaml` file:
   ```bash
   $ kubectl apply -f config/kubernetes/bitmaker-api-services.yaml
   ```